PramodKokadwar/TaskTranspose/README.md

 4. Update the pathToFile variable in the Main method of the Transpose class to specify the directory path where your input CSV file is located.

-5. Run the application.
+5. Run the Transpose.cs file.

-6. The application will search for a CSV file in the specified directory and its subdirectories.
+6. The application will search for a CSV file in the specified directory.

 7. If a file is found, the application transposes the data and saves the transposed table to a new CSV file.